Organizations, Directories and Scholarships Promoting North American LGBT+ Businesses and Professionals

 QueerTech is a non-profit advocacy organization that’s been empowering LGBT+ professionals in the technology sector since 2016.
 They focus mainly on the professional needs and activities of LGBT+ tech entrepreneurs within Montreal’s rapidly growing start-up ecosystem.

-Their new Queer Careers program called Qareers was created to encourage more people of the LGBT+ community to work in tech-related fields.
+Their queer careers program was created to encourage more people of the LGBT+ community to work in tech-related fields.
 Professionals can expand their business skills through career fairs, workshops, mentorship and more.
-Qareers also serves as a resource for Montreal tech companies looking to hire inclusively and strengthen their diversity programs.

 LGBT Friendly Business Network